1. Introduction

 Paging permits the caller to designate how many instances are to be returned in a call and the offset to start that group (called a page or slice) of instances.

-If many pages will be traversed — it is advised to sort by a property that will produce a stable sort over time during table modifications.
+If many pages are traversed — it is advised to sort by a property that will produce a stable sort over time during table modifications.

 //given